nicorithner/entertainment-packages-api-nodejs/README.md

 ## Summary

 Create a REST API using Node.js and PostgreSQL.
-Seed the database from the data provided and expose REST APIs with some specific filtering requirements.
+Seed the database from the data provided as JSON and expose REST APIs with some specific filtering requirements.

 ## Table of Contents